vramana/cherow/README.md

     ]
 });
 ```

+You can see and try the demo expample live at the [cherow-dummpy-plugin repo](https://github.com/cherow/cherow-dummy-plugin)

 ## Acorn and Esprima differences

 The main difference between Cherow and Acorn/Esprima is that the latter libraries either don't parse everything